S.2276 - PIPES Act of 2016114th Congress (2015-2016)

 - recommend how to prevent any future natural gas leaks;

-- recommend whether to continue operations at Aliso Canyon and other underground storage facilities in close proximity to residential populations based on an assessment of the risk of a future natural gas leak; and
+- recommend regarding Aliso Canyon and other underground storage facilities close proximity to residential populations; and

 - recommend information that is not currently collected but that would be in the public interest to collect and distribute to agencies and institutions for the continued study and monitoring of natural gas storage infrastructure in the United States.